AppleCommander/bastools/tools/bt/README.md

 10 POKE 103,24:POKE 104,8:RUN
 ```

-This is a valid program that resets to Applesoft pointer to just after the current program and runs that other program.
+This is a valid program that resets the Applesoft pointer to just after the current program and runs that other program.